Machu Picchu Ruins: map, geographical location, altitude & time zone

 The other way to get to Machu Picchu is by foot on the Inca Trail.
 The 45 km hike takes 4-days and is only possible by hiring a licensed tour operator to buy the hiking permits for you. (also consider the easy 1-day Inca Trail hike) The operator provides guide, porters, equipment, meals and a tour of Machu Picchu.
 The price should include the return transportation to your hotel in Cusco.
 It is not possible to hike the official Inca Trail independently.
 Nor can you hike the Inca Trail backwards.
 Outfitter prices vary widely and there is the possibility that if the price is extremely low it is because the porters are being underpaid.
 This is a big problem on the Inca Trail and other trails and is reinforced by consumers who shop for hikes based on price alone.
 “You get what you pay for,” and so do the porters in this case.

-Whether you take the Perurail bus or private transfer to the village, the first trains from Ollantaytambo depart approximately 5 am, 6 am & 7 am and arrive in Aguas Calientes 1.5 - 2 hours later.
+The first trains from Ollantaytambo depart approximately 5 am, 6 am & 7 am and arrive in Aguas Calientes 1.5 - 2 hours later.
 There is no airport & there are no roads to Aguas Calientes.
-There are no cars, taxis or motorized transportation in the village, except for the 20 tour buses that shuttle people back and forth between 5:30 am – 4 pm, in 10 minutes intervals (or when buses are full), between the town and the main entry to the Machu Picchu National Park.
+There are no cars, taxis or motorized transportation in the village, except for the 20 tour buses that shuttle people back and forth between 5:30 am – 3 pm, in 10 minutes intervals (or when buses are full), between the town and the main entry to the Machu Picchu National Park.

 What about my luggage?

 Besides there not being baggage cars on the train, there is no way to transport luggage between the train and the hotels in Aguas Calientes other than by hand-carry. (some hotels will send staff to meet your train & carry your bags) A good reason to pack lightly when you visit the ruins, even if you plan to stay overnight.
 Hotels in Cusco & Ollantaytambo will store your luggage in locked rooms until you return.
 Click here to see our comprehensive Machu Picchu packing guide.

 Where do I get Machu Picchu entry tickets?